An Unfortunate Addition to Richmond’s Monroe Park

 In May 2018, an 800-Amp electrical control station was erected directly adjacent to the World War II Monument’s rear facade.
 The electrical station was originally planned for a location near Pine and Main Streets.
 The placement of the station mars views of the monument from the park’s western entrance and along North Laurel Street.
 The electrical station is readily visible from either direction along the path extending between the park’s fountain plaza and the northern entrance.
 Its placement greatly diminishes the historic visual and spatial experience of Monroe Park and thwarts years of planning by many stakeholders.
 Perhaps most importantly, it impedes the monument’s purpose as a place of remembrance and respect for those who served during World War II.

-The electrical station was discovered by neighborhood residents in May 2018.
-Records indicate that its location was the result of a construction project on a neighboring property, although it is still unclear how or why the Monroe Park was chosen to house it.
-In any case, the control box was placed in the park without input from the City of Richmond’s Planning Commission, the Monroe Park Conservancy, or the office of Virginia’s State Historic Preservation Officer.
+The electrical station was discovered by neighborhood residents in May 2018, and it was placed in the park without input from the City of Richmond’s Planning Commission, the Monroe Park Conservancy, or the office of Virginia’s State Historic Preservation Officer.
 A recently devised plan would attempt to camouflage the electrical control station with a coat of paint and conceal it behind an arcing line of magnolias, which, when fully mature, would obscure the memorial entirely from the west and change its appearance when viewed from all other directions.
 Rather than attempt to disguise the electrical control station, the unfortunate choice made for this publicly owned landscape and memorial site should be reversed immediately, before the blight is permanently enshrined within the park.